 Years will pass, and history will remain!
-Year after year italian furniture brands introduce new collections, driven by traditional techiques, which is common on South European countries, like Portugal!
-Today, Milan Design Agenda brings you the latest milan furniture design news, introducing you Minotti 2015 collection, helded on Minotti’s Milan Showroom!
+Year after year Italian furniture brands introduces new collections, driven by traditional techniques, which is common in South European countries, like Portugal!
+Today, Milan Design Agenda brings you the latest Milan furniture design news, introducing you Minotti 2015 collection, held on Minotti’s Milan Showroom!

 Staging of the showroom was updated for the presentation of the 2015 Collection, coordinated by Rodolfo Dordoni and launched at the isaloni 2015 furniture show in Milan.
 Ample space is dedicated to the new Yang, Seymour and Lounge Seymour seating systems, accompanied by the Leslie armchairs, Close, Elliott and Catlin coffee tables and numerous other accessories introduced this year.

 The company’s showroom is the most tangible demonstration of how the latest innovations can blend seamlessly with products from the previous collections, in a succession of elegant settings that convey the brand’s sophisticated and unique lifestyle.

 A space designed to capture the essence and identity of the MINOTTI brand has now become its permanent expression in the most effective and authentic way.
 Signed by Studio Dordoni Architetti, Spazio Minotti is located in an industrial complex in Meda, the company’s premises.